 At EmERGE mHealth Ltd we support equal access rights to health services and data for all, working as a not-for-profit company to provide secure, high quality, clinically evaluated services to clinics, hospitals and communities.

-Used in combination with a clinic-based system, the EmERGE app enables health service providers to implement a secure, digital health pathway that allows users to communicate with their clinic as well as review their blood and swab results.
-Using this pathway, services can be delivered flexibly, either face-to-face or remotely, in response to need.
-Clinics save time and optimise capacity whilst ensuring patient care, quality and safety at a distance.
+By working in combination with a clinic-based system, the EmERGE app enables health service providers to implement a secure, digital health pathway that allows users to communicate with their clinic as well as review their blood and swab results.
+Using this pathway, services can be delivered flexibly, either face-to-face or remotely as needed, ultimately saving clinics’ time and optimising capacity, all whilst ensuring patient care, quality and safety.

 EmERGE PrEP App

-The EmERGE PrEP app has been developed following a co-design process with community and clinicians at one of our sites.
-The established EmERGE platform has been adapted to support PrEP users to access their care via the clinic virtually as part of a digital health pathway.
+The EmERGE PrEP app has been developed following a co-design process with communities and clinicians.
+The existing EmERGE platform has been adapted in order to support PrEP users, allowing them to virtually access their care via the clinic as part of the digital health pathway.

-The EmERGE project was initiated by Professor Martin Fisher and follows his vision of ensuring that health innovations are clinically-led and co-owned with patient communities; core values which are transferred through to the not-for-profit company.
+The EmERGE project was initiated by Professor Martin Fisher and follows his vision that that health innovations should be clinically led and co-owned with patient communities, core values that have been carried through to our not-for-profit company.

-The EmERGE project brought together world class HIV and sexual health clinicians, leading digital innovators and European-wide patient advocacy network the European AIDS Treatment Group (EATG).
-This group worked in collaboration to co-design a technology platform that offers a range of digital health services.
+The EmERGE project brought together world class HIV and sexual health clinicians, leading digital innovators and the European-wide patient advocacy network – the European AIDS Treatment Group (EATG).
+This group worked in collaboration to co-design our technology platform that offers a range of digital health services.

 Funded by the H2020 framework, The EmERGE project aims to demonstrate the benefits to patients and possible cost effectiveness for health-care providers and purchasers by reducing face-to-face consultations based on prior work showing a high uptake rate and use of mHealth in HIV patient populations.